Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - Regression
 - Machine learning

 Let's take a minute to explain these terms because there is some overlap.
-You may or may need to become more familiar with regression.
-Regression can get very technical, and regression analysis is dogmatic and rigorous.
+You may or may not already be familiar with regression.
+Regression can get very technical, and regression analysis is both dogmatic and rigorous.
 We'll use it heavily, and you will need to understand how it works.
 I recommend getting a reference book on the subject.
 There are many.
 My favorite is "An R Companion to Applied Regression." [@Fox2019] Let's try a quick explanation of _ordinary least squares_ regression to demonstrate its power.
 We will build this explanation in R but wait to show you much code until the next chapter.

 I am going to explain regression here in the simplest way possible.
 I am not a mathematician, and you don't have to be one to leverage regression.
 Also, we aren't working with clinical trials of a drug.
 We are working with fuzzy business problems.
 So exacting rigor isn't as necessary.
 The following section will take you through a simple explanation of the most basic form of regression and explain how I think about it.